How Does Inflation Affect Your Money — A Plain English Explanation

 Investopedia's article on real interest rates covers the math of converting nominal returns into inflation-adjusted ones and provides the framework most personal finance educators use when discussing the practical impact of inflation on savings.

-For the basic concept underlying everything in this post, our companion piece on what inflation is and how it is measured covers the foundations.
+For the basic concept underlying everything in this post, our companion piece on what inflation is and how it's measured covers the foundations.

 Frequently asked questions